Allassac: Population

+The inhabitants of the commune are known as Allassacois or Allassacoises in French.

 Economy

 Fruit-growing is well-developed in the commune, especially the Limousin apple (AOP), the peach, the plum, and the kiwifruit.

 A vineyard called Coteaux du Saillant - Vézère has been replanted on five hectares on schistose soil.
 Allassac was famous for its vineyards until the end of the 19th century through the Saillant wine cellar.
 The most common varietals are Chenin, Sauvignon gris, chardonnay, merlot, and cabernet franc.

 The breeding of Limousin breed calves raised by their mothers is also a common activity.

 Cinema

 In 1962 a scene for the film Le Chevalier de Pardaillan by Bernard Borderie was filmed at Pont du Saillant.